-- (a) Plan Limit.
-Subject to Section 13(b), the maximum number of shares of Common Stock that may be awarded for all purposes under the Plan shall be the aggregate of 2.3 million shares of Common Stock, plus any shares of Common Stock that are available for issuance under the Prior Plan.
+(a) Plan Limit.
+Subject to Section 13(b), the maximum number of shares of Common Stock that may be awarded for all purposes under the Plan shall be the aggregate of 3.1 million shares of Common Stock, plus any shares of Common Stock that are available for issuance under the Prior Plan.
 Shares of Common Stock issued pursuant to Awards under the Plan may be either authorized and unissued shares of Common Stock or shares of Common Stock held by the Company in its treasury, or a combination thereof.
-All of the shares of Common Stock available under the Plan may be issued as Incentive Stock Options. - (b) Rules Applicable to Determining Shares Available for Issuance.
-For purposes of determining the number of shares of Common Stock that remain available for issuance under the Plan: - (i) the number of shares of Common Stock corresponding to Awards under the Plan or the Prior Plan that are forfeited or cancelled or otherwise expire for any reason without having been exercised or settled; - (ii) the number of shares corresponding to Awards that are settled through the issuance of consideration other than shares (including, without limitation, cash); - (iii) the number of shares of Common Stock tendered by a Participant or withheld by the Company to pay the exercise price of an Award; and - (iv) the number of shares of Common Stock tendered by a Participant or withheld by the Company to satisfy a Participant's tax withholding obligations in connection with the vesting, settlement or exercise of an Award shall be added back to the Plan Limit and again be available for the grant of Awards; provided, however, that this provision shall not be applicable with respect to (A) the cancellation of a Stock Appreciation Right granted in tandem with an Option upon the exercise of the Option or (B) the cancellation of an Option granted in tandem with a Stock Appreciation Right upon the exercise of the Stock Appreciation.
+All of the shares of Common Stock available under the Plan may be issued as Incentive Stock Options.

-- (c) Special Limits.
+- (b) Rules Applicable to Determining Shares Available for Issuance.
+The number of shares of Common Stock remaining available for issuance will be reduced by the number of shares of Common Stock subject to outstanding Awards and, for Awards that are not denominated by shares, by the number of shares actually delivered upon settlement or payment of the Award.
+For purposes of determining the number of shares of Common Stock that remain available for issuance under the Plan, the number of shares that are tendered by a Participant or withheld by the Company to pay the exercise price of an Award or to satisfy the participant's tax withholding obligations in connection with the vesting, exercise or settlement of an Award will not be added back to the Plan Limit.
+In addition, for purposes of determining the number of shares that remain available for issuance under the Plan, the number of shares corresponding to Awards under the Plan or the Prior Plan that are forfeited or cancelled or otherwise expire for any reason without having been exercised or settled or that is settled through the issuance of consideration other than shares (including, without limitation, cash) shall be added back to the Plan Limit and again be available for the grant of Awards; provided, however, that this provision shall not be applicable with respect to (A) the cancellation of a Stock Appreciation Right granted in tandem with an Option upon the exercise of the Option or (B) the cancellation of an Option granted in tandem with a Stock Appreciation Right upon the exercise of the Stock Appreciation. - (c) Special Limits.
 Anything to the contrary in Section 5(a) above notwithstanding, but subject to Section 13(b), the following special limits shall apply to shares of Common Stock available for Awards under the Plan: - (i) the maximum number of shares of Common Stock that may be subject to Options or Stock Appreciation Rights granted to any Eligible Individual in any calendar year shall equal 300,000 shares; - (ii) the maximum amount of Awards (other than those Awards set forth in Section 5(c)(i)) that may be awarded to any Eligible Individual in any calendar year is \$5,000,000 measured as of the date of grant (with respect to Awards denominated in cash) or 300,000 shares measured as of the date of grant (with respect to Awards denominated in shares).